cgat-developers/ruffus/doc/tutorials/new_tutorial/introduction.rst

                 ""

     *Ruffus* `decorators <https://docs.python.org/2/glossary.html#term-decorator>`__ do not
-    otherwise alter the underlying function which can still be called normally.
+    otherwise alter the underlying function.
+These can still be called normally.

 ***************************************
 Your first *Ruffus* pipeline